Landhausplatz & Tiroler Landhaus

 Das Tiroler Landhaus und der Eduard-Wallnöfer-Platz samt dem dazugehörigen „Franzosendenkmal" are considered by many Innsbruck residents to be the city's greatest building sin.
 The chapter in Innsbruck's history that it symbolises is also unpleasant.
 Anyone who compares Landhausplatz before and after 1938 in old photographs will not recognise it.
 Hardly any other place in Innsbruck has changed so much.

-In photos from before 1938, you can see the Lohnkutscherei und Autovermietung Heinrich Menardi am heutigen Landhausplatz erkennen.
-Gegründet wurde das Unternehmen 1880 mit dem einsetzenden Tourismus in Tirol für Ausflugsfahrten in die alpine Umgebung.
-Anfangs mit Kutschen, nach dem 1.
-Weltkrieg mit Bussen und PKW, wurden zahlungskräftige Touristen bis nach Venedig chauffiert.
-Das Unternehmen besteht bis heute und hat seinen Firmensitz mittlerweile im Menardihaus at Wilhelm-Greil-Strasse 17 opposite Landhausplatz, even though over the years the transport and trading industry has shifted to the more lucrative property sector.
+In photos from before 1938, you can recognise the Lohnkutscherei und Autovermietung Heinrich Menardi at today's Landhausplatz.
+The company was founded in 1880 with the onset of tourism in Tyrol for excursions to the Alpine surroundings.
+Initially with carriages, and after the First World War with buses and cars, wealthy tourists were chauffeured as far as Venice.
+The company still exists today and is now based in the Menardihaus at Wilhelm-Greil-Strasse 17 opposite Landhausplatz, even though over the years the transport and trading industry has shifted to the more lucrative property sector.
 On the north side of the square, the courtyard of Palais Fugger-Taxis extended as far as Wilhelm-Greil-Strasse.
 Between 1905 and 1938, it housed the offices of the Tyrolean provincial government.
 The Fuggerhaus, which served as a secondary school and commercial academy, was also demolished.

 1938 wurde mit dem Bau der Reichsstatthalterei under Gauleiter Franz Hofer and the square was completely redesigned and levelled.
-Where the casino stands today was once Bismarckplatz.
-The buildings between today's Landhaus and Bismarckplatz were to make way for a large area for political marches, adorned with monuments and sacrificial columns in memory of the Tyroleans who died for National Socialism.
+To the east of the old baroque country house with its façade in Maria-Theresien-Straße, the monumental new building was to be constructed.
+The south-eastern part of Palais Fugger-Taxis was demolished for this purpose.
+Where the casino stands today was the Bismarckplatznamed after the Iron Chancellor The buildings between today's Landhaus and Bismarckplatz, where Lois Welzenbacher's skyscraper towered futuristically over everything, were to make way for a large area for political marches, which was to be adorned with monuments and sacrificial columns in memory of the Tyroleans who fell for National Socialism.
 The Gauhaus and the square in front of it were to become a symbol of the new ideology, a kind of church for faith in the Führer and the liberation of the German people.
+In fact, only the northern part of the Landhausplatz was redesigned during the war years.

-The construction of the Tyrolean Landhaus was planned under Gauleiter Hofer in 1938 as the first representative building during the Nazi dictatorship in Innsbruck.
-The two architects Walter and Ewald Guth won the tender.
-The new building was to adjoin the old Landhaus to the east.
-The Fuggerhaus on Boznerplatz The shape of the façade seen from the front is intended to remind the observer of a sweeping eagle.
-The columns at the entrance were designed in the neoclassical style to suit the Führer's taste.
+The tender was won by the two architects Walter and Ewald Guth.
+Seen from the front, the shape of the façade is intended to remind the observer of an eagle about to soar.
+The columns at the entrance were designed in the neoclassical style to suit Adolf Hitler's taste.
 During the amateurish construction phase, supervised by Hofer himself, there were repeated delays and problems due to the war and the construction work on the blocks of flats for the South Tyrolean optants.
 What actually remained of the grandiose plans was a dull functional building, which even people in faraway Berlin were not really happy with.

 In this Reichsstatthalterei mitten in der Stadt wurden keine Verhöre oder Misshandlungen durchgeführt, dafür war die Zentrale der Gestapo (Anm.: Geheime Staatspolizei im Nationalsozialismus) in Innsbruck mit Sitz in der Herrengasse zuständig.
 Im heutigen Tiroler Landhaus wurden Verbrechen geplant und Gesetzesbeschlüsse und Befehle aus Berlin umgesetzt.
 Dass die sterblichen Überreste der Opfer eines Luftangriffes vom 15.
 Dezember 1943 am heutigen Landhausplatz aufgebahrt wurden zeugt von trauriger Ironie des Schicksals.
 In einigen Zimmern des Landhauses sind bis heute Symbole der NS-Zeit sichtbar.
 Wie genau man mit diesen stummen Zeugen des Nationalsozialismus umgehen soll, ist noch immer Inhalt reger Diskussionen.
 Die Kanzlei von Gauleiter Franz Hofer war lange Zeit das Sitzungszimmer der Tiroler Landesregierung.

-Dominated by the Eduard Wallnöfer Square from the Liberation Monumentcommissioned by the French occupation in 1946.
+The southern part of the Landhausplatz was not designed until 1945.
+Houses such as the Haidenburg residence were destroyed during the air raids.
+The previously contaminated site was redesigned.
+The square is dominated by Eduard Wallnöfer Square from the Liberation Monumentcommissioned by the French occupation in 1946.
 The monument is intended to represent a more modern version of the nearby Triumphal Gate and commemorate the "Freedom of the Dead of Austria" (Pro Libertate Austriae Mortuis).
 The commander-in-chief, General Emile Bethouart, refrained from using the French language and thus patronisingly considered the Allies' share in the liberation of Austria to be smaller than it actually was in favour of the Austrian resistance.
 After the plan to erect a memorial to those who died for National Socialism in 1938, only seven years later the resistance fighters were to be commemorated in the same way as the fallen soldiers.

 Although the grille shows the coats of arms of Austria's new federal states, it is hard to deny its resemblance to various fascist monuments, not least because of the classicist style and the enthroned eagle with laurel wreath designed by Emmerich Kerle.